shakespete/site-clearing-simulation/README.md

 ## Developer Notes

 1) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using TypeScript boiler plate.
+2) The development of the application was initially started in: https://github.com/shakespete/react/tree/dev/TS/site-clearing-simulation.
+You may check this for a more complete history of commits.
-2) Sample input files can be found in the directory inside the root: input_files
+3) Sample input files can be found in the directory inside the root of the project: input_files
-3) Canvas map site is generated on file upload.
-The generation of the canvas size is not dynamic, the best fit is a data set that is 22 blocks wide and 11 blocks high (use input_fit_to_canvas.txt sample input).
+4) Canvas map site is generated on file upload.
+The generation of the canvas size is not dynamic, the best fit is a data set that is 22 blocks wide and 11 blocks high (use `input_fit_to_canvas.txt` sample input).
 Any data set higher than given bounds will still generate the correct total but not shown by the limited canvas space.

 ## Assumptions Made Regarding Requirements